jmartsch/processwire-language-pack-helper/README.md

 Right now the manual steps you have to take are:

-* for and clone the pw-lang-de repo
+* fork and clone the pw-lang-de repo
 * copy the files from site/assets/files/1019 to the root dir of the pw-lang-de repo
 * create a pull request so I can check and merge this